 Use and administration of the app

-Personal data is generally processed for as long as the purpose of the processing is given (e.g. the users participate in a training by ovos play).
-After the training has been carried out, the personal data will be stored for a period of three months for the purpose of tracking the learning success.
+Personal data is generally processed as long as the purpose of the processing exists (e.g. the users are taking part in a training via ovos play).
+After the training has been completed, the personal data is kept for three months for the purpose of making the learning progress traceable.

 Optional: Automatic anonymization or deletion of accounts of inactive users

-Users who are inactive for a certain period of time (i.e. no interaction with the system) are automatically anonymized (username, email address, password and avatar are deleted from the data set).
-It is not possible to reverse the anonymization or trace the data of an anonymized user back to an individual, as mandated by the GDPR.
-Traceability can only be achieved with the help of data access with extensive effort.
+Users who are inactive for a certain period of time (i.e. have no interaction with the system at all) are automatically anonymized (username, email address, password and avatar are deleted from the dataset).
+It is not possible to reverse the anonymization or to link the data of an anonymized user back to a person, as required by the GDPR.
+Re-identification would only be possible with data access combined with extensive effort.

 Anonymized accounts can no longer be used by users.
-Part of the account usage data is still processed, but only for statistical purposes.
-The period for automatic anonymization is 365 days in the default configuration and can be set individually per tenant.
+Some of the account’s usage data will continue to be processed, but only for statistical purposes.
+The period for automatic anonymization is 365 days in the default configuration and can be set individually for each tenant.

-21 and 3 days before the optional automatic anonymization, a notification is sent to the affected users via e-mail.
+21 and 3 days before the optional automatic anonymization, a notification is sent via email to the affected users in each case.

 Manual deletion of an account

-Users can be deleted manually at any time.
+Users can be manually deleted at any time.
 This can be done either by the users themselves or by administrators.
-In case of deletion, all personal data will be deleted from the database immediately (within 5 minutes).
+When an account is deleted, all personal data is immediately deleted from the database (within 5 minutes).

 Deletion of the system

-If an instance of ovos play is deleted, all users registered on this instance will also be deleted immediately (within 5 minutes).
+If an instance of ovos play is deleted, all users registered on this instance are also deleted immediately (within 5 minutes).

-Personal data is still available in backups of the respective database after anonymization or deletion.
-After a certain period of time, these backups will also be permanently deleted.
-The deletion period of the backups is 3 months in the standard configuration and can be set individually per database (= tenant).
+After anonymization or deletion, personal data is still present in backups of the respective database.
+After a certain period, these backups are also permanently deleted.
+In the default configuration, the deletion period for backups is 3 months and can be set individually for each database (= tenant).

 Bugsnag | yes | yes | 60 | no |